stanford-crfm/levanter/docs/Blog-Post.md

 Despite the wide array of existing frameworks, when we started, we found that none of them fully addressed our needs.
 At CRFM, we focused on three fundamental goals:

-* **Legibility**: We prioritize writing code that is easy to read, understand, and compose.
+1. **Legibility**: We prioritize writing code that is easy to read, understand, and compose.
-* **Reproducibility**: We emphasize **bitwise determinism**, the ability to reproduce results *exactly*, even in the face of preemption and restarts from checkpoints.
+2. **Scalability**: We want to fully utilize the compute we had available, including TPUs and NVIDIA GPUs.
-* **Scalability**: We want to fully utilize the compute we had available, including TPUs and NVIDIA GPUs.
+3. **Reproducibility**: We want to be able to reproduce results *exactly*; that is, we want **bitwise determinism**, even in the face of preemption and restarts from checkpoints.

 We chose [JAX](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
 JAX also works well on TPUs, while we found that PyTorch support was still uneven.